jaijil-dev/propeller/README.md

-# Propeller API Client
+# Symfony 7.3 Project

-A Symfony 7 application that connects to the Propeller CRM API for managing marketing inquiries and subscribers.
+A modern web application built with Symfony 7.3

 ---